kburchfiel/kburchfiel-dash-plotly-demo/Program_Notes_v2.md

 * A chart showing traffic by airport by year (would be an interesting way to infer which airports cater to tourists vs. business/VFR traffic)

+**Implementing more advanced graphs**

+Now that I had created some basic graphs using Plotly, I wanted to incorporate more advanced features (such as interactive filters and comparison choices).
+However, I knew that I would need to learn more about Plotly and Dash in order to implement these additions.

+The [Basic Callbacks](https://dash.plotly.com/basic-callbacks) component of the Dash walkthrough provided a very useful overview of how to implement callbacks.

+Next, I reviewed dropdown options on Plotly's [dcc.Dropdown](https://dash.plotly.com/dash-core-components/dropdown) page.

+## Notes to self:
+1. On Part 5 of the Dash tutorial: https://dash.plotly.com/sharing-data-between-callbacks

+2. To make a graph with selected groupings: you can feed the results of a multi-select dropdown box into pd.pivot_table's index parameter.

+Note that the results of choosing 'NYC', 'MTL', and 'SF' in a multi-value dropdown box equal ['NYC', 'MTL', 'SF'].
+This could be the argument passed to index = when creating a pivot table.

+And then, once the pivot table has been created, you can create a grouped bar chart by just graphing each of the bars individually.
+(You could also choose some color/stack options for some of them.)

+Actually, you could add in additional dropdown menus to choose which variables (if any) to group (as different colors) using the color px.bar parameter, and which (if any) to stack!

+So when you have some free time, try drafting a chart like this, perhaps as a separate Dash app first (this could involve reading a .csv file) and then as part of your new app.

+Alternatively, you could simply use the dash-pivottable code, which looks very robust.
+(See https://dash.gallery/dash-pivottable/)